yokalona/livadator/README.md

                                   :validators [0]}}}}
 ```

+## Interpreter
+Simple and complex validators return value can be interpreter differently by using specific interpreter.
+However interpreter have to follow specific input->output contract:
+1. Value is and input(Additional input might be added in the future)
+2. Output should fill this map: `{:ok? <RESULT> :message <CUSTOM MESSAGE>}`, where:
+   1. **ok?** is a result of custom interpreter, meaning true as everything fine, and false as opposite
+   2. **message** a custom message that will be used instead of validator output.

 ## Special options
 There are two very special modes:
 * **stop-on-first-error?** will stop on very first failed validator it encounters, saves time, but doesn't provide full report
 * **ignore-not-in-schema?** will ignore every key, that is not specified in schema, i.e. will not fail on any key not in schema, which is less strict, but will not show errors in non required fields names
 * **verbose?** will return full error report instead of just true/false
+* **skip-nested?** will skip any nested keys, i.e. will not follow deeper than first level of map

 ## Complex example
 ```clojure